harry-fuyu/harry-fuyu.github.io/_posts/neuro/2020-11-22- Classification: Understanding Representation.md

 ![](/images/playground3.png)

 Hence, the moral of the story is that the entire process is still a process of trial and error.
-It is extermely hard to pinpoint what is the suitable number of hidden layers and what kind of features are the best to use.
+It is extremely hard to pinpoint what is the suitable number of hidden layers and what kind of features are the best to use.
 We will discuss more about the heuristic aspect of deep learning soon when we discuss more about model training!

 - - -

 Thanks again for reading!
+One special note is that I have only revealed to you the tip of an iceberg for classification algorithms in section 2, and there so many other variants and types of thinking, such as supervised techniques like logistic regression, decision trees and unsupervised methods like clustering.
+However, I would reference you to more classical machine learning textbooks, which would also explain better and in greater details than me.

 With the new understanding of representation, we are ready to dive into human and machine vision, and finally talk about exciting concepts like the convolutional neural networks, and how machines see things differently than us!
-After introducing the common deep learning models, we can revisit the problem classification, and have a post with actually implementations!
+After introducing the common deep learning models, we can revisit the problem of classification, and have a post with actually implementations!